calladoum-elastic/ttd-rust/README.md

 This crate provides a safe and ergonomic Rust interface to the TTD SDK, enabling developers to record, replay, and analyze program execution using Microsoft's time-travel debugging technology.

+> [!WARNING]
+> TTD-Rust is currently a work in progress, the API (especially in the `ttd` crate) may change between commits.
+> If you start using the library, prefer locking it to a specific commit

 ## Overview

 [Microsoft Time Travel Debugging](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-overview) (TTD) is a powerful debugging tool that allows you to step forward and backward through program execution.